Walking Meditation: The Ayurvedic Moving Practice

 Once comfortable with basic walking meditation, begin synchronising breath and steps:

-- Inhale for 3-4 steps
+- Inhale for 3 to 4 steps

-- Exhale for 3-4 steps
+- Exhale for 3 to 4 steps

-- Adjust the ratio to what feels natural — do not force it
+- Adjust the ratio to what feels natural.
+Do not force it

 - This synchronisation deepens the meditative quality significantly